Numbers up to 3 Digit

 - 10 tens make 1 hundred which is the smallest 3-digit number and 10 hundred make a thousand which is the smallest 4-digit number.

-- A 3-digit number can also have two zero's.
-The two zero's should be in the ten's place and the unit's place.
-Some of the examples of 3 digit numbers is 100, 200, 300, 400.
-The only necessary condition is that the zero's cannot be in the hundredth place.
+- A 3-digit number can also have two zeros but the two zeros should be in the tens place and the units place, for example, 100, 200, 300, 400.
+It is to be noted that the zeros cannot be in the hundreds place because in that case it becomes a 2-digit number.
+For example, 067 becomes 67.

 Common Mistakes of Numbers up to 3-Digits